 There are four types of military retirements: Final Pay, High-36, REDUX, and disability.
 This section will outline the first three types, considered “non-disability” retirements.
-A separate section covers disability retirement.
+The third tab on this page covers disability retirement.

 Final Pay: Most current retirees retired under the final basic pay system, which provides 2.5 percent of final basic pay per year of service (e.g., 50 percent of basic pay after 20 years), with annual COLAs tied to the rise in the Consumer Price Index (CPI) during the previous year (the same COLA system used for Social Security).

 High-36: For the majority of currently serving members (those who entered service after Sept.
 8, 1980), retired pay is based on 2.5 percent of their highest 36 months’ average basic pay per year of service, also with annual CPI or CPI-based COLAs.
 This system yields about 8 percent less lifetime retired pay than the final basic pay system.

 REDUX: The REDUX system was enacted in 1986 and applied to people who entered service on or after Aug.
 1, 1986.
 It provides 2.5 percent times high-36-month basic pay per year of service, except 1 percent is subtracted for each year of service less than 30 (e.g., 40 percent of high-36-months’ basic pay after 20 years of service).
 Further, REDUX retiree COLAs are adjusted annually at a rate 1 percent less than the CPI (CPI-1-percent).
 Under the REDUX law, retired pay is recomputed on a one-time basis when the retired servicemember turns 62.
 At that point, retired pay is recomputed to the amount that would have been payable under the high-36-month average system.
 After age 62, CPI-1-percent COLAs continue for life.
 The REDUX system further reduced lifetime retired pay value by up to 27 percent.